 Our Complaints Policy

-We are committed to delivering high quality professional services to all of our clients.
-When something goes wrong, we need you to tell us about it.
+We are committed to delivering high quality professional services to all our clients.
+When something goes wrong, please tell us about it.
 This gives us the opportunity to investigate your concerns thoroughly.
 It also helps us to improve our service.

-Letter: Risk and Compliance Team, Gateway House, Tollgate, Chandlers Ford, Eastleigh, Hampshire SO53 3TG
+Letter: Risk and Best Practice Team, Gateway House, Tollgate, Chandlers Ford, Eastleigh, Hampshire SO53 3TG.

 Telephone: 023 8071 8000

 - You can raise your concerns in writing (by email or letter), at a meeting or by telephone.

 - Give example(s) of the problem, dates where possible and making a list of your queries or concerns will help us to reply.